$0 Montana Adoption Quick-Start Checklist

 2. The Child and Family Services Division worked toward family reunification during a supervised period

-4. The District Court terminated the biological parents' parental rights
+4. If reunification was not possible, the District Court terminated the biological parents' parental rights and the child became legally free for adoption

 A significant feature of the Montana photolisting: approximately 47% of children in Montana foster care are currently living with relatives.
 This means many of the children you see on a photolisting are not in an unfamiliar placement — some are already living with grandparents, aunts, or uncles who are working toward formal adoption.